Stryker (NYSE:SYK) Price Target Raised to $283.00

-Stryker (NYSE:SYK – Get Rating) had its price target increased by Cowen from $233.00 to $283.00 in a research report sent to investors on Wednesday morning, The Fly reports.
+Stryker (NYSE:SYK – Get Rating) had its price target upped by Cowen from $233.00 to $283.00 in a research note published on Wednesday morning, Stock Target Advisor reports.

-Several other analysts have also recently commented on the company.
-Wells Fargo & Company raised their price target on Stryker from $248.00 to $281.00 and gave the company an overweight rating in a report on Monday, December 12th.
-Truist Financial lifted their price objective on Stryker to $230.00 in a report on Friday, November 4th.
-Jefferies Financial Group began coverage on Stryker in a report on Wednesday, October 12th.
-They set a buy rating and a $270.00 price objective for the company.
-Canaccord Genuity Group cut Stryker from a buy rating to a hold rating and reduced their price objective for the stock from $225.00 to $220.00 in a report on Tuesday, November 1st.
-Finally, BTIG Research reduced their price objective on Stryker from $238.00 to $232.00 and set a buy rating for the company in a report on Monday, October 17th.
-Six equities research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of Moderate Buy and a consensus price target of $253.79.
+SYK has been the topic of a number of other reports.
+Truist Financial upped their price objective on shares of Stryker to $230.00 in a research note on Friday, November 4th.
+Piper Sandler cut their price objective on shares of Stryker from $260.00 to $250.00 in a research report on Monday, October 10th.
+Canaccord Genuity Group lowered Stryker from a buy rating to a hold rating and decreased their target price for the company from $225.00 to $220.00 in a research report on Tuesday, November 1st.
+Canaccord Genuity Group downgraded Stryker from a buy rating to a hold rating and dropped their price target for the stock from $225.00 to $220.00 in a research note on Tuesday, November 1st.
+Finally, Citigroup raised their price objective on Stryker from $249.00 to $282.00 in a research note on Monday, December 12th.
+Six research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock currently has an average rating of Moderate Buy and a consensus target price of $253.79.

 Stryker Trading Down 2.1 %